 Hence major players in the industry such as Samsung Electronics Co., Ltd and Miele, who has considered emerging trends pretty seriously, are transforming the washing machine industry by introducing smart control washing machines that can be remotely monitored by using a smartphone application.

 These insights on the emerging trends can be obtained by performing category analysis.

 Brand equity is an indicator of the company’s strength and performance, specifically in the public markets.
-It is the additional value that a product receives due to its ‘well known’ status or also called as brand awareness.
-Brand equity eventually leads to competitive advantage that results in higher sales, higher revenues, and lower costs.
+It is the additional value that a product receives due to its ‘well-known’ status or also called brand awareness.
+Brand equity eventually leads to a competitive advantage that results in higher sales, higher revenues, and lower costs.

 Each of the product category drivers were analyzed for the online cosmetic brand and its close competing brands in the market.
 It revealed how each brand had their own strengths and weakness- importantly it showed the gaps of other brands and highlighted the areas where the online cosmetic brand could take advantage to plug the gaps.

 This analysis gave the online cosmetic brand a very deep understanding of its position in the market as well as helped to map its competitors in comparison to its position.